Why we wrote this guide

 Individuals who want to make a living from songwriting will inevitably come into contact with music publishers, whether they end up signing a deal with one or not.
-A more comprehensive guide to publishing deals can be found in the music publishing guide, but below is a brief overview of the types of deals a songwriter could encounter.
+A more comprehensive overview of publishing deals can be found in the music publishing guide, but below is a brief overview of the types of deals a songwriter could encounter.

 An exclusive songwriting deal is an agreement in which the songwriter signs a contract that obligates them to write a specific number of songs in a specific time period.
 For example, a writer may agree to write (or co-write) 10-20 songs per year for the publisher.
 These types of deals are more traditional and less common nowadays.